choonkeat/attache/README.md

 hmac = OpenSSL::HMAC.hexdigest(OpenSSL::Digest.new('sha1'), SECRET_KEY, uuid + expiration)
 ```

-This will be transparent to you when using integration libraries like [attache_rails gem](https://github.com/choonkeat/attache_rails)
+This will be transparent to you when using integration libraries like [attache_rails gem](https://github.com/choonkeat/attache_rails).

 ## Run

 `attache` is [a Procfile-based app](ddollar.github.io/foreman/), to run

 ```
-foreman start
+foreman start -p 9292
 ```

 See [foreman](https://github.com/ddollar/foreman) for more details.